Peel District School Board: Directors

-Peel board logo

-The Peel board unveiled its current logo in September 2006.
-In November 2004, the board approved the creation of the Picture the Future committee—a cross section of staff and trustees—to oversee the creation of the first new logo since 1969.
-The committee worked with design firm Hambly and Woolly Inc, selected through a competitive RFP process, to develop a new visual identity for approval by the board.
-The design was based on the feedback from over 500 people including staff, students, parents, representatives of faith and culture communities and unions and federations.

 Demographics and cultural sensitivity

-Among Canadian school districts, the Peel board is among the most ethnically and culturally diverse.
-The Peel District School Board enacted procedures and policies intended to accept and embrace various cultures and ethnic groups, and Brian Woodland, the school board's director of communications, said that the district embraces various religions.
-The school board alters curricula to accommodate students of different backgrounds; for instance, if students from a religious background or culture are forbidden from drawing people, the school will alter the art curriculum.
-Peel was among the first Canadian school boards to permit students to wear kirpans to classes.
+The Peel District School Board is ethnically and culturally diverse, largely due to its high student population.
+PDSB was among the first Canadian school boards to permit students to wear kirpans to classes.
 The school board does not allow religious leaders to lead prayer sessions within schools.

 Programs

 Adult and continuing education

-The Peel board offers a variety of adult programs during the day, at night and on weekends.
+PDSB offers a variety of adult programs during the day, at night and on weekends.
 Programs include credit programs to help adults complete their secondary school diploma, adult ESL programs to help adults develop and refine their English language skills, and literacy and basic skills courses to help adults upgrade specific skills.
 The board received media attention in 2011 for its Foreign-Trained Teacher course, a course designed to help new Canadians enter the teacher profession.

-The Peel board also offers International Language Programs on weekends for school-aged students.
+PDSB offers International Language Programs on weekends for school-aged students.
 At the secondary level, students can earn credits towards their secondary school diploma.
-Students also have access to night and summer school, literacy and math support, and online school.
+Students additionally have access to night and summer school, literacy and math support, and online school.

 French immersion

 French immersion begins in grade 1 and extended French begins in grade 7.
-Registration for both programs takes place in January.
-The Peel board provides on-line information for parents on how to decide whether French immersion is right for their child and other information about French learning.
+Registration for both programs takes place in January, with the board offering information for parents on how to decide whether French immersion is right for their child and other information about French immersion.